Eddie98Lopez/node-testing1-project/README.md

 ### Task 1: Project Setup

 There are two possible ways to submit your project.
 Your instructor should have communicated which method to use for this project during the Guided Project and in your cohort's Slack channel.
-If you are still unsure, reach out to Lambda Staff.
+If you are still unsure, reach out to Lambda Staff. lk

 #### Option A - Codegrade